To Declare or Not to Declare

 An employer will consider your major as just one of many factors when making a hiring decision.
 In addition to your major, the skills you've acquired, your personal attributes and achievements will all factor into the hiring decision.
 Some majors lead to a wide variety of career paths.
 Thus it is important to have a well rounded college experience.

-Many people vary their careers during their lifetime.
+Many people change their careers many times during their life.
 Thus, selecting your major does not have to be a one-time decision.
 You may be surprised where your career takes you.

 Learn About Yourself

 The key to finding a satisfying career is matching your personality to your career choice.
 Understanding who you are, your likes and dislikes, is the first step.
 This is a process that takes some time and reflection, but your career will occupy the majority of your adult life, so it's worth taking some time to learn what will be satisfying to you to help you make good career decisions.